Lisa Campbell, Esq.

 Tobey Oxholm, Esq.

-Tobey started volunteering for PLSE in the summer of 2017, and was appointed Interim Executive Director in January 2018.
+Tobey started volunteering for PLSE in the summer of 2017, and was appointed Executive Director in January 2018, and Pardon Project Director in September 2021.
 A 1979 graduate of Harvard University’s Law School and Kennedy School of Government, his Philadelphia legal career includes seventeen years in private practice, five as Chief Deputy City Solicitor, and six as General Counsel of Drexel University.
 He has a long record of public service, including twenty years as a trustee of Community Legal Services and leadership in creating three other non-profits providing free legal services to low-income Philadelphians: Philadelphia VIP, the Consumer Bankruptcy Assistance Project, and the Homeless Advocacy Project.
-He began the Pardon Project in the fall of 2018, and became its Director in October 2019.Oxholm@plsephilly.org
+He began the Pardon Project in the fall of 2018.

 Ryan Allen Hancock, Esq.